Skip to main content

 Sign in with your Cisco SSO or create a free account to start training.

-The diagram below shows an example of a layer 3 switching routing between VLANs through its two VLAN interfaces.
+The diagram below shows an example of a layer 3 switch routing between VLANs through its two VLAN interfaces.
 As before, the layer 3 device will still need to resolve the MAC address of PC B through an ARP request broadcasted out to VLAN 20.
 It then rewrites the appropriate destination MAC address and forwards the packet back out the layer 2 segment:

 Additional Resources

-Layer 3 switch example - A configuration example using layer 3 routing on Cisco Meraki switches
+Layer 3 Switch Example: A configuration example using layer 3 routing on Cisco Meraki switches

 • Was this article helpful?